-Office 365 for Education utilizes Outlook on the Web to give you access to your university email account.
+Office 365 Education utilizes Outlook on the Web to give you access to your university email account.
 The Mail app operates similarly to your desktop Outlook application, but it also offers unique features.

 Navigating your inbox